-Time Machine backups is a powerful and useful feature every Apple users prefer to secure their personal and professional data.
+Time Machine backups are a powerful and useful feature every Apple users prefer to secure their personal and professional data.
 Being a developer, I regularly commit my code to BitBucket for backups and to safeguard personal files and memories; I use Time Machine backup every week.
 I will connect my 1 TB WD passport external hard drive to Mac, and it creates the latest backup every time.
-Everything looks good from outside, but the real problem starts when you want to access Time Machine backups on Windows PC or laptop.
-Recently my MacBook Pro denied to power on even after PRAM, NVRAM, and SMC reset, and I switched to Windows laptop till it gets repaired.
+Everything looks good from the outside, but the real problem starts when you want to access Time Machine backups on Windows PC or laptop.
+Recently my MacBook Pro denied to power on even after PRAM, NVRAM, and SMC reset, and I switched to a Windows laptop till it gets repaired.

 When I tried to connect my external hard drive, Windows failed to detect it since Mac formats the hard drive in HFS+ format while creating the first Time Machine backup.
 Unfortunately, Windows only supports NTFS and FAT32 file systems, and it can not detect Mac formatted hard disks and disk images.
 The one way to connect your Time Machine backup drive to Windows is by formatting it in any of the Windows supported file system.
 But formatting will delete all Time Machine backups permanently, and we don’t want to do this.

 The other way to restore Time Machine backups on Windows is using any third party tools which can read HFS, HFS+, and HFSX file systems.
 Luckily there are few such tools available in the market while some of them come with a price tag.
 Windows and OS X are two different platforms, technically we can only view all the Time Machine backups and its files using these tools, but we can not restore settings or applications.
 However, you can export all your files from Time Machine backups to Windows manually with the software programs which can read drives formatted in HFS+ files system.